Legend Championship

 The Legend Championship (レジェンド王座, Rejendo Ōza) is the top singles title in the Japanese professional wrestling promotion Strong Style Pro-Wrestling.
 The title was established in 2005 and, as the name suggests, is mainly competed for by seasoned veterans of the sport.
 As it is a professional wrestling championship, the championship is not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, or real life issues such as a champion suffering an injury being unable to defend the championship, or leaving the company.

-There have been a total of sixteen reigns shared among ten wrestlers.
-The current champion is Kengo Mashimo who is in his first reign.
+There have been a total of 21 reigns shared among 13 wrestlers.
+The current champion is Kuroshio Tokyo Japan who is in his first reign.